 The best cash back rewards card in terms of rates and rewards is the Discover it® card.
 Keep in mind that the major drawback of using the Discover it® card is that Discover is not accepted at as many locations as some of the other top credit cards.
 That's about the only negative thing about this cash back card, but that could be a dealbreaker for some people.
 The Discover it® card offers 5% cash back on a new category every three months.
-For example, you can receive 5% cash back on up to $1,500 in Restaurant and Movie purchases from January through March 2014 and 1% on all other purchases.
+For example, you can receive 5% cash back at Home Improvement Stores, Furniture Stores and Bed Bath & Beyond® on up to $1,500 in purchases from April through June 2014.
 The Discover it® card also has the lowest standard balance transfer rate and and APR of any cash back credit card.
 There are also no foreign transaction fees, APR increases for late payment, and no late fee for the first late payment.

 Blue Cash Preferred® Card from American Express